Group of African-American film critics celebrates Black Hollywood and beyond while building its stature - ExBulletin

 Group of African-American film critics celebrates Black Hollywood and beyond while building its stature

-LOS ANGELES (AP) Filmmaker Ava DuVernay I remember working as a publicist years ago, struggling to attract significant traffic to prestigious events for the African American Film Critics Association.
+Filmmaker from LOS ANGELES Ava DuVernay I remember working as a publicist years ago, struggling to attract significant traffic to prestigious events for the African American Film Critics Association.

 It doesn't matter which famous black actor showed up by Viola Davis has Forest Whitaker the organization known as AAFCA still struggled to attract mainstream media attention and participation from non-black honorees at its flagship awards ceremony and other events.
 But the group, led by co-founder and president Gil Robertson IV, stayed the course to examine and honor black actors and filmmakers by detailing the African-American experience.